top of page

 WE ARE NOT ALONE.

-With climate change (notably hotter, drier summers) and a higher population, everyone on the Front Range should expect continued water rate increases in years ahead.
-This is why Council has been emphasizing sustainability measures to reduce our use.
+With hotter, drier and longer summers along with a larger population predicted in the years ahead, everyone on the Front Range should expect continued water rate increases too.
+Anyone who says they can lower rates is blowing smoke.
+To ease the pain, Council has been emphasizing sustainability measures to reduce our use and conserve more water.

 A SILVER LINING.